Misterblue/opensim-docker/README.md

 cd
 git clone https://github.com/Misterblue/opensim-docker.git

-# Use the standalone setup for this example
+# Use the regular OpenSimulator with a standalone setup for this example:
 cd opensim-docker/image-opensim

 # Select the runtime configuration to use
 export CONFIG_NAME=standalone-sql

-# Create secrets
+# Edit os-secrets with login and database passwords
 cd config/$CONFIG_NAME
-cp ../os-secrets tmpfile
-# Edit 'tmpfile' with secrets (MYSQL root password, etc)
+# Edit "config/$CONFIG_NAME/os-secrets"
-ccrypt -e -K secretPassword < tmpfile > os-secrets.crypt
-rm tmpfile
+# If you want to keep things hidden, one can follow the instructions in os-secrets
+#     and encrypt os-secrets.

 # Do any additional OpenSimulator configuration
 # Edit 'config/$CONFIG_NAME/Regions/Regions.ini for region location